I was harmed

 In New York, CRCs are available 24/7 through the Wellness Exchange at (212) 443-9999 or via the app.
 A student also can call Counseling and Wellness Services at (212) 998-4780 to make an appointment, or contact the Wellness Exchange at firstname.lastname@example.org (a counselor will respond within 24 hours).

 We have also established local phone numbers to reach the Wellness Exchange around the world — whether you are in NYU Abu Dhabi, NYU Shanghai, or at an NYU global site.

-The NYU Center for Sexual Misconduct Support Services also can provide confidential assistance to Complainants about Sexual Misconduct, Relationship Violence, and Stalking.
+The NYU Center for Sexual and Relationship Respect Services also can provide confidential assistance to Complainants about Sexual Misconduct, Relationship Violence, and Stalking.
 The Center works alongside Crisis Response Counselors, and also provides information about resources and options.
 Staff at the Center can accompanying a Complainant to rape treatment centers, medical services and campus meetings or proceedings.

 Additional Counseling Services

 Complainants also may choose to get further counseling services through the Student Health Center's Counseling and Wellness office.

 NYU provides support to complainants and respondents so that they may understand their rights and responsibilities as it relates to the investigation, fact-finding, report review, any appeal, and resolution.
 Senior student affairs officers from the Office of Community Standards and professionals in the Office of Equal Opportunity are available to serve as Student Support Facilitators.
 Student Support Facilitators do not participate in the investigative or resolution phases of the process.
 The investigative and resolution phases are coordinated by the Office of Equal Opportunity and the Office of Community Standards, respectively.
 A key role of the Student Support Facilitator is coordination between multiple campus offices involved in the investigation and adjudication processes, as well as connecting Students to support services.